2023 Solar Incentives Guide for Toms River, NJ - Tax Credits & Rebates

 Federal Solar Incentives

-To know exactly how much money the ITC could save you, contact your local Toms River solar panel installer.
+To best understand how the ITC will apply to your situation, contact your local Toms River solar panel installation expert and ask for more information.

 The ITC has been renewed and expanded following the passage of the Inflation Reduction Act in August 2022.
 It's also now called the Clean Energy Credit.
-The Clean Energy Credit is valid until 2035.
-Your solar installation project undertaken between 2022 and 2032 may qualify for a 30% tax credit.
-The amount will be decreased slightly on a yearly basis until the end of the current program.
-Starting in 2023, the program expansion will also make it easier to get credit for energy storage systems.
+Now, solar installation projects started after January 1, 2022 and completed by the end of 2032 can qualify for a 30% tax credit.
+The amount of the credit will then decrease slightly each year until the current Clean Energy Credit expires in 2035.
+Starting in 2023, the expansion to the program will also make claiming credit for energy storage systems easier than ever before.

 More information about the new Inflation Reduction Act can be found here.
-To understand how the new Clean Energy Credit will apply to you, talk to your local Toms River solar installation company.
+To best understand how the new Clean Energy Credit will apply to you, get in touch with your local Toms River solar installation expert.

 State & Local Solar Incentives